-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
-At Carfield Primary these values are reinforced regularly and our PSHCE Subject Leader Mrs. Shaw has received training on how to incorporate these values in to the curriculum and across the ethos of the school.
+The government set out its definition of British values in the 2011 Prevent Strategy.
+At Carfield Primary these values are reinforced regularly.
 We are committed to promoting these values in the following ways:

 Democracy is highly valued within the school.
 Pupils have the opportunity to have their voices heard through our Pupil Council and Pupil questionnaires.
 Philosophy for Children promotes each child making a contribution and expressing their thoughts with the class paying respectful concentration.
-Our school behaviour policy is being reviewed currently by the School Council and we will be asking our children to vote on our main school rules.
+When our school behaviour policy was reviewed, the School Council asked our children to vote on our main school rules.

 We have Peer Mediators who are trained in conflict resolution and they have the responsibility to help children make the right choices and support our positive ethos.